Manvn48/Anime-Data-Analysis/README.md

 ## Cosine Similarity

 Cosine similarity is computed between all pairs of anime based on their TF-IDF representations. <br>
-So a last we measured the cosine of the angle between the two vectors that ranges from -1 to 1, with higher values indicating greater similarity.
+So at last we measured the cosine of the angle between the two vectors that ranges from -1 to 1, with higher values indicating greater similarity.